dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Composite fields

-Fields of the input type "Composite field” are list fields, each of which can contain several entries.
+Fields of the input type "Composite field" are list fields, each of which can contain several entries.
 One column is created per entry for each configured subfield (for multilingual text fields, one column for each language).
 The identifier of the subfield is specified in the column header.

 #### Import options